prashanth-gajula/Paddy-Disease-Classification-Using-Vison-Transformer/README.md

 A from-scratch PyTorch implementation trained on real agricultural images

-Overview
+📌 Overview

 This project presents a fully custom implementation of a Vision Transformer (ViT) built entirely from scratch using PyTorch.
-No pre-trained weights or external transformer libraries are used.
-The goal of the model is to classify paddy leaf diseases using real farm images captured under natural conditions.
-The final model achieves more than 93% validation accuracy and is published on Hugging Face for public use and experimentation.
+No pre-trained weights or external transformer libraries were used.

+The objective is to classify paddy leaf diseases using real farm images captured under natural conditions.
+The final model achieves over 93% validation accuracy and is published on Hugging Face for public use.

-Traditional CNNs focus on local patterns using convolutional filters, whereas Vision Transformers divide an image into patches and learn global relationships across the entire image.
-This allows the model to capture long-range dependencies and significantly improves robustness and accuracy, especially on diverse datasets.
+Traditional CNNs rely on local receptive fields, whereas Vision Transformers divide images into patches and learn global relationships across the entire image.
+This enables improved robustness and higher accuracy, especially on diverse datasets.

-Dataset Overview
+🌱 Dataset Overview

+The dataset contains 10 classes:

+9 disease categories

+1 healthy leaf category

-The dataset consists of real photographs of paddy leaves belonging to ten categories.
-Nine categories represent various diseases, and one corresponds to healthy leaves.
-Images were captured in real farming environments, meaning lighting, angle, background, and resolution vary significantly.
+Images were captured in real farming environments with variations in lighting, angle, clarity, and resolution.

+Class Imbalance

-The dataset is highly imbalanced.
-Some examples include:
+The dataset is highly imbalanced:

-The smallest class (Bacterial Panicle Blight) has 337 images
+337 images — Bacterial Panicle Blight (smallest class)

-The largest class (Healthy) has 1,764 images
+1,764 images — Healthy (largest class)

-Classes like Blast, Hispa, and Dead Heart contain over 1,000 images
+Blast, Hispa, Dead Heart — each with 1,000+ images

-Several minority diseases have only a few hundred samples
+Several minority diseases with only a few hundred samples

-This imbalance required a training strategy that ensures fair learning across all classes.
+This imbalance required careful sampling strategies during training.

-Data Transformations
+🖼️ Data Transformations

-All images were resized to 224 × 224 pixels to maintain a consistent input format for the Vision Transformer.

-Training set transformations included:
+Training Transformations

 Horizontal flips

 Random rotations

-Color jitter for brightness and contrast
+Color jitter (brightness & contrast)

-Random cropping and scaling
+Random cropping & scaling

 Normalization

-These augmentations simulate real-world inconsistencies experienced in farm conditions, improving the model’s generalization.
+These augmentations simulate real-world variations and improve generalization.

-Validation set transformations included:
+Validation Transformations

-Only resizing and normalization
+Resize to 224 × 224

+Normalize

 No augmentations

-This ensures evaluation is always performed on clean and consistent images.
+This ensures stable and fair model evaluation.

-Train–Validation Split and Class Imbalance Handling
+🔀 Train–Validation Split & Class Imbalance Handling

-An 80–20 split was used, created by randomly shuffling all image indices to ensure each class was proportionally represented.
+An 80–20 split was created by random shuffling, ensuring proportional representation across all classes.

-Because the dataset is imbalanced, a weighted sampling strategy was implemented during training.
-Classes with fewer images were oversampled, while majority classes were undersampled.
-This ensures the model receives balanced training signals without modifying or duplicating images in the dataset.
+To handle class imbalance:

+A WeightedRandomSampler was used

+Minority classes were oversampled

+Majority classes were undersampled

+This ensures the model sees a balanced set of examples throughout training.

-Model Configuration
+⚙️ Model Configuration

-The Vision Transformer implemented here is intentionally compact, balancing complexity with practical training needs.
+The Vision Transformer is intentionally compact to make training feasible on a single GPU.

 Key configuration details: